A Message To You Rudy

 It was truly extraordinary, but an old man verbally thrashing against reality, a half-wit Houdini trying and failing to escape from a perfectly normal overcoat that he's deliberately put on back to front with one single button done up.

-Giuliani has now completed his gradual, determined metamorphosis into a visibly melting man-mirage, cocooned in an inescapable prism of his own explosive delusions, manuring the fertile soil of demagoguery with the mammoth shit of confected conspiracy, a part ghost, part-toed manifestation of the flaws and dangers of our politics, media, and economics, with hair dye running down his face.
+Giuliani has now completed his gradual, determined metamorphosis into a visibly melting man-mirage, cocooned in an inescapable prism of his own explosive delusions, manuring the fertile soil of demagoguery with the mammoth shit of confected conspiracy, a part-ghost, part-toed manifestation of the flaws and dangers of our politics, media, and economics, with hair dye running down his face.

 Fake Hughes, everyone!
+Fake Hughes!

 Spluttering down his furious cheeks like a weeping physical metaphor for modern America.
+So that's why this was the top story this week.

 I would also say that as much as obviously it's intrinsically hilarious and everything about it is ridiculous and offensive and disgusting, it could still work.

+What about the last four years?
 I am slightly amazed when I see people saying, oh, this is, it's, you know, Biden's won the election.
+What's the big deal?

-there's no reason to assume that when it comes to actually selecting the electors, because the process by which they could steal this election effectively is by having the electors who get sent to the Electoral College replaced by Republican-favouring state legislatures.
+there's no reason to assume that when it comes to actually selecting the electors, because the process by which they could steal this election effectively is by having the electors who get sent to the Electoral College replaced by Republican favouring state legislatures.

 And if you don't think that could happen, you have not been paying enough attention to the last four years.
+This is a critical moment for American democracy.

-And, like a storm cloud that's shaped like an ass or a mild burning sensation when you pee, just because it involves things brackets, butts, and penises that are inherently funny and seem ridiculous, doesn't mean it isn't something about which you should be deeply, deeply concerned.
+And like a storm cloud that's shaped like an ass or a mild burning sensation when you pee, just because it involves things brackets, butts and penises that are inherently funny and seem ridiculous doesn't mean it isn't something about which you should be deeply, deeply concerned.

-American democracy needs to go to the STD clinic and get its dick checked because it might be about to be in a lot of finging trouble.
+American democracy needs to go to the STD clinic and get its dick checked because it might be about to be in a lot of trouble.

-A quick bit of breaking news before we move on, slightly related to that story.
+A quick bit of breaking news before we move on.
+Slightly related to that story.

-The International Association of Facts Checkers has announced a global strike and called on the United Nations to impose a maximum allowance of 15 lies per leader per day, plus an optional extra 20 lies to be perpetrated by official spokespeople and or lawyers.
+The International Association of Facts Checkers has announced a global strike and called on the United Nations to impose a maximum allowance of 15 lies per leader per day, plus an optional extra 20 lies to be perpetrated by official spokespeople and/or lawyers.

 They've complained about inhuman working conditions and brutally long hours.
+So

 our thoughts are with all of them.

 Britain news now, and we're back.
+Britain is back.

 Britannia is going to rule the waves again, thanks to our glorious king, Boris Johnson, announcing a new plan to make Britain once again Europe's foremost naval power.

-You are, of course, the Bugles naval warfare correspondent, a role which I know you take extremely seriously.
+Niche, you are, of course, the Bugles naval warfare correspondent, a role which I know you take extremely seriously.

 No, yeah, I do.
+I do take it.

 I do take it incredibly seriously.